gonuco/aion.erc.contract/audit/code-review-token/Token.md

      * @param       _amount  The amount
      *
      */
-    function burn(bytes32 _to, uint _amount) notPaused burnEnabled returns (bool success) {
+    // BK Ok - Can be paused, burn can be disabled function burn(bytes32 _to, uint _amount) notPaused burnEnabled returns (bool success) {
+        // BK Ok
         return controller.burn(msg.sender, _to, _amount);
     }